 "The faster you fail, the faster you'll get to success," he says.
-"The culture of the US is almost predicated on innovating and experimenting as a way to fail and to get to success."'Tested by fire'
+"The culture of the US is almost predicated on innovating and experimenting as a way to fail and to get to success."

 That attitude is quintessentially American, says Casey Willson, a business counsellor at the University of Maryland Small Business and Technology Development Center.